-Danny Hilliard, Sulphur, was appointed in July, 2015, and serves as Vice President of Corporate Development and Tourism for the Chickasaw Nation.
-Hilliard served in the Oklahoma House of Representatives for 14 years, and most recently as Vice President of External Relations and Planning for the University of Oklahoma.
+Danny Hilliard was appointed in July, 2015, and serves as vice president of Corporate Development and Tourism for the Chickasaw Nation.
+Hilliard served in the Oklahoma House of Representatives for 14 years, and most recently as vice president of External Relations and Planning for the University of Oklahoma.

-Prior to joining the University of Oklahoma, Hilliard served in the Oklahoma House of Representatives from 1990-2004, representing District 22 in south-central Oklahoma.
+Prior to joining OU, Hilliard served in the Oklahoma House of Representatives from 1990-2004, representing District 22 in south-central Oklahoma.
 While in the legislature, he was selected as House Majority Leader and was elected Speaker Pro Tempore for 2003-2004.
-Hilliard also served as the Chairman of the subcommittee on Appropriations for five years where he oversaw the budgets and operations of various state agencies.
+Hilliard also served as the chairman of the subcommittee on appropriations for five years where he oversaw the budgets and operations of various state agencies.

 He has been married to Karen (Wood), formerly of Tishomingo, for 36 years and they have one daughter, Rhianan, who is a graduate of the University of Oklahoma and a current teacher in the Norman Public School system.